The Basics of Mutual Funds

 As part of our Complete Beginner's Guide to Investing in Mutual Funds special, this article can give you the foundation you need to start understanding mutual fund investing.

-Closed vs. Open-Ended Funds, Load vs. No-Load
+Closed vs. Open-Ended Funds

 Mutual funds are divided into closed-end and open-end funds, and the latter is subdivided by load and no load.
 Closed-end funds have a set number of shares issued to the public through an initial public offering.
-These shares trade on the open market; this, combined with the fact that a closed-end fund does not redeem or issue new shares like a normal mutual fund, subjects the fund shares to the laws of supply and demand and normally trade at a discount to net asset value.
+Because these shares trade on the open market and closed-end funds don't redeem or issue new shares like a typical mutual fund, the fund shares abide by the laws of supply and demand and normally trade at a discount to the net asset value.

-A majority of mutual funds are open-ended.
-In a basic sense, this means that the fund does not have a set number of shares.
+A majority of mutual funds are open-ended, meaning that the fund does not have a set number of shares.
 Instead, the fund will issue new shares to an investor based upon the current net asset value and redeem the shares when the investor decides to sell.
 Open-end funds always reflect the net asset value of the fund's underlying investments because shares are created and destroyed as necessary.

 A load, in mutual fund speak, is a sales commission.
 If a fund charges a load, the investor will pay the sales commission on top of the net asset value of the fund's shares.
 No-load funds tend to generate higher returns for investors due to the lower expenses associated with ownership.

-If you already have a brokerage account, you can purchase mutual fund shares as you would a share of stock.
-If you don't, you can visit the fund's web page or call them and request information and an application.
-Most funds have a minimum initial investment, which can vary from $25 - $100,000+ with most in the $1,000 - $5,000 range (the minimum initial investment may be substantially lowered or waived altogether if the investment is for a retirement account such as a 401k, traditional IRA or Roth IRA, and/or the investor agrees to automatic, reoccurring deductions from a checking or savings account to invest in the fund).
+While some funds don't have a minimum initial investment, most funds have a minimum initial investment, which can be as low as $25 or as high as $100,000.
+The minimum initial investment may be substantially lowered or waived altogether if the investment is for a retirement account—like a 401k, traditional IRA, or Roth IRA—or the investor agrees to automatic, reoccurring deductions from a checking or savings account to invest in the fund.

 The Importance of Dollar-Cost Averaging